 The venue became the Charles Playhouse in 1958, when the building was named home to The Actors Company, a group of Boston University graduates who included among their performers, Olympia Dukakis.
 The Charles Playhouse name originated from The Actors Company’s first home, located at the Charles Street Playhouse at 54 Charles Street, at the base of Beacon Hill.
 Boston drama critic Elliot Norton wrote that the venue’s rich history gave it “the proper sinned-in atmosphere to become a great theater.”
 The Charles Playhouse quickly moved to the forefront of America’s regional theater movement, premiering works by Brecht, O’Neill, Pirandello and Tennessee Williams and featured performances by many stars-to-be including Al Pacino, Jill Clayburgh and Jane Alexander.
-The Charles Playhouse is the current home of Boston’s long-running hits, the critically acclaimed Blue Man Group and the longest running play in American History, the hilarious whodunnit, Shear Madness.
+The Charles Playhouse was home to the longest play in American History, the hilarious whodunnit, Shear Madness, for over 40 years, and is home to the critically acclaimed Blue Man Group, currently celebrating 25 years in Boston.
 The venue is owned and operated by Broadway In Boston.

 The Charles Playhouse is accessible via a wheelchair lift system for patrons with mobility issues.
 The House Staff is also available at all times to assist patrons with access needs.
 Please note that the lift does not reach the balcony level.

-Wheelchair accessible restrooms are located on the ground level in the lounge and in the Shear Madness theater.
+Wheelchair accessible restrooms are located on the ground level in the lounge.

 Patrons can be dropped off and picked up in front of the theatre, but there is currently no handicapped accessible parking.
 Walking distance to the theatre varies based on where you’re parked and can range between one and two blocks.